Knoxville Catholic High School

-Knoxville Catholic High School (KCHS) is a private, Roman Catholic high school in Knoxville, Tennessee.
+Knoxville Catholic High School (KCHS) is a parochial, Roman Catholic high school in Knoxville, Tennessee.
 It is located within the Roman Catholic Diocese of Knoxville.

 History

-Knoxville Catholic High School, originally located on East Magnolia Avenue, registered 98 young students in 1932.
+Knoxville Catholic High School, originally located on East Magnolia Avenue at 1610 E. Magnolia Avenue, registered 98 young students in 1932.
 The faculty was composed of four Sisters of Mercy and two lay teachers.
 The Reverend Christopher P. Murray was appointed director of Knoxville Catholic High School in 1941.

 Additional facilities, including a gymnasium-auditorium, dressing rooms, showers, and a science laboratory, were added to the school.
 In 1947, KCHS became an accredited member of the Southern Association of Colleges and Secondary Schools.
 Construction started on another addition in March 1951.

 The campus provided fields for softball, basketball, and other sports.
+Fr.
 Herbert Prescott became the first priest-principal of Knoxville Catholic High School in 1962.
 Father John Batson was named principal in 1965 and Father Xavier Mankel in 1967.
 Mankel retired in 1979.

 Father Michael Johnston was appointed as the fourth priest-principal in 1979.
 Father Frank Richards followed in 1982.
 Father G. Patrick Garrity arrived as principal in 1985.

 The decision to move KCHS to a new facility in the Cedar Bluff area in West Knoxville was announced in February 1997.
 In July 1997, Philip Dampf became the principal of KCHS and he oversaw the school's move to West Knoxville.
 The original facility would be taken over by Pellissippi State Community College as their Magnolia Avenue Campus.

 By January 2000, the construction of new facilities was complete.
 The new campus was dedicated by Bishop Joseph E. Kurtz on January 3, 2000.
-In 2001, Dampf resigned and Aurelia Montgomery was appointed as interim principal.
+In 2001, Dampf resigned and Dr. Aurelia Montgomery was appointed as interim principal.
 After the successful completion of a $1 million campaign, KCHS announced the building of a sports complex.
 The construction of the complex was completed in 2002.

-In 2004, Montgomery retired as interim principal and Dickie Sompayrac began his tenure as KCHS principal in 2005.
+In 2004, Dr. Montgomery retired as interim principal and Dickie Sompayrac began his tenure as KCHS principal in 2005.
 Also in 2005, a performing arts center was built and dedicated.

-On January 6, 2008, Reverend Al Humbrecht performed a blessing ceremony for the completion of a new wing of the school.
+On January 6, 2008, Father Al Humbrecht performed a blessing ceremony for the completion of a new wing of the school.
+Fr.
 Chris Michelson, Pastor of St. Albert the Great and Capital Campaign Chair, announced the wing would be dedicated as Schaad Hall.
 Faris Field House added 8,000 square feet to the campuses, and includes weight training facilities and athletic offices.

 On February 22, 2021, Knoxville Catholic broke ground on the St. Gregory the Great Auditorium.
 The new performing arts center opened and dedicated on April 25, 2022.